fkkcloud/kafka_privacy/README.md

-Jae Hyun Yoo built Kafka app as an Non-Ad Supported app.
-This SERVICE is provided by Jae Hyun Yoo at no cost and is intended for use as is.
+This SERVICE is provided by Studio Sai at no cost and is intended for use as is.

 This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.